CODE OF CONDUCT AND KEY POLICIES

-People In Need (PIN) recognizes that corruption represents one of the major threats for the credibility of non-governmental non-profit organizations in the eyes of beneficiaries, donors and general public, and importantly that corruption might negatively influence the quality of our services.
-Corruption violates basic rules of healthy competition and brings results that are neither oriented towards public welfare nor functional.
+People in Need (PIN) understands that corruption represents one of the major threats for the credibility of non-governmental, non-profit organizations in the eyes of beneficiaries, donors and the general public.
+PIN is also aware that corruption might negatively influence the quality of our services.
+For this reason, PIN does not tolerate corruption.
+Corruption violates the basic rules of healthy competition and brings results that are neither oriented towards public welfare nor functional.
 In most countries, corruption is legally punishable.

-People In Need (PIN) recognizes that conflict of interest between PIN staff and associates on one side and PIN as organization on the other might negatively influence the organization’s performance and reputation and might also lead to various forms of corruptive behaviour.
-The aim of this Policy is to minimize such risks through clear definitions and examples of conflicts of interest, description of the standards of conduct and related responsibilities.
+People in Need (PIN) is acutely aware that that any conflicts of interest between PIN employees and the organisation as a whole may negatively influence the organisation’s performance and reputation, as well as lead to corrupt behaviour.
+The aim of this Policy is to minimise such risks through clear definitions and examples of conflicts of interest and concise descriptions about the standards of conduct and related responsibilities.

-People In Need (PIN) recognises that especially in situations of poverty, humanitarian crisis and/or conflict, children can be extremely vulnerable.
-Therefore, PIN acknowledges as its fundamental duty to protect children engaged within its programmes and activities from any forms of abuse and exploitation.
+People in Need (PIN) recognises that in situations of poverty and humanitarian crisis and/or conflict, children can be extremely vulnerable.
+For this reason, PIN acknowledges that it is a fundamental duty of the NGO to protect children engaged within its programmes and activities from any forms of abuse and exploitation.

 - PSEA (Protection from Sexual Exploitation and Abuse) Policy